 - arches her back or seems to be in pain after most feeds

-- has ongoing breathing problems
+- has breathing problems

 - starts vomiting at age 6 months or older.

 Reflux is commonly blamed for causing irritability in babies.
 However, it is very normal for babies to wake frequently and cry lots especially between about 2 to 8 weeks of age.
 Read more about how to cope with a crying baby.

 How long does reflux last?

 - Reflux usually begins before babies are 8 weeks old and may continue until approximately 4 months of age.

 - Most babies get better before they are 1 year old as their digestive system matures, as they become more upright, and as their diet becomes more solid.

 - A few children will still experience reflux after 1 year of age.
 If your toddler or older child has reflux and it is causing them distress, take them to see your family doctor.